vb/lazyframe/README.md

 })
 ```
 ### `apikey`
-If you want to load a thumbnail and title for a Youtube video you'll have to have an apikey.
+If you want to load a thumbnail and title for a Youtube video you'll have to have an apikey with the Youtube data api library enabled.
 Get it from [here](console.developers.google.com)

 _If you don't feel like getting a key, just use your own thumbnail and title in data-thumbnail and data-title attribute_